-The university confers the degree of master of science in speech, language and auditory pathology when the candidate has earned at least 60 s.h. of graduate credit.
+The university confers the degree of master of science in speech, language and auditory pathology when the candidate has earned at least 54 s.h. of graduate credit.
+An additional 6 s.h. of graduate credit is available for those interested in receiving the Advanced Certificate of Teaching from the Department of Public Instruction.

 A background of undergraduate courses in speech and hearing sciences is essential.
 For those students who do not have an undergraduate degree in the field, specific undergraduate courses must be taken prior to formally beginning the MS degree sequence.
-The following undergraduate courses or their equivalent must be taken prior to acceptance into the graduate program: CSDI 3010 (phonetics), 3020 (child language development), 3030 (anatomy, physiology, and acoustics), 3050 (acquisition and development of phonology and articulation), 4100 (introduction to audiology), 4110 (aural rehabilitation).
+The following undergraduate courses or their equivalent must be taken prior to enrolling in graduate courses (a limited number of applicants may be accepted into the graduate program on a provisional basis): CSDI 3010 (phonetics), 3020 (child language development), 3030 (anatomy, physiology, and acoustics), 3050 (acquisition and development of phonology and articulation), 4100 (introduction to audiology), 4110 (aural rehabilitation).
 See requirements for the BS degree in the undergraduate catalog for course descriptions.